Are You a Musician?

 Allegro Optical musicians lenses are available in many different designs:

-The Performers lens is ideal for musicians or presenters, both on stage or in the rehearsal room.
-The wide visual field provided by this lens gives relaxed vision up to 20 metres they are ideal, for musician, presenters and teachers.
+The Performers OV lens is ideal for musicians or presenters, both on stage or in the rehearsal room.
+The wide visual field provided by this lens gives relaxed vision up to 20 metres they are ideal, for musicians, presenters and teachers.

 The Arpista lens or Harpist’s lens is a lens with an outward set near vision area to enable harpists to see their top strings easily while still being able to see the music stand and the conductor.